 As a national advocate for family health, AMCHP ensures these children receive high quality, family-centered, integrated health services by partnering with national and state agencies and organizations, such as state Title V CYSHCN Programs.

 State Title V CYSHCN programs have decades of experience in creating and sustaining systems of care for CYSHCN and their families.
-State CYSHCN programs ensure family-centered, community-based coordinated care for children with chronic conditions and disabilities.
-They have strong connections to pediatric specialists and the best data on the needs of CYSHCN and their families.
+State CYSHCN programs ensure family-centered, community-based, coordinated care for children with chronic conditions and disabilities.

-With support from the Maternal and Child Health Bureau, Health Resources and Services Administration, AMCHP assists families and state CYSHCN programs with policy and legislative analysis, research, coordination of national meetings and publications.
+With support from several sponsors, including the Maternal and Child Health Bureau (MCHB) and the Lucile Packard Foundation for Children's Health, AMCHP assists families and state Title V CYSHCN programs with the following:

 To access a fact sheet on general CYSHCN information, click here.